jiazhenghao/react-starter/README.md

 # a react starter kit to replace CRA

-## React, React-router, Typescript, Eslint, Webpack in the master branch
+## React, React-router, Typescript, Eslint, Webpack, Jest, react-test-render, react-testing-library in the master branch